Keyboard shortcuts

 raftstore/client offers a leader-aware client with retry logic and convenient helpers:

-• Reads: Get and Scan pick the leader store for a key range, issue TinyKv RPCs, and retry on NotLeader/EpochNotMatch.
+• Reads: Get and Scan pick the leader store for a key range, issue NoKV RPCs, and retry on NotLeader/EpochNotMatch.

 • Writes: Mutate bundles operations per region and drives Prewrite/Commit (primary first, secondaries after); Put and Delete are convenience wrappers using the same 2PC path.

 • Timestamps: clients must supply startVersion/commitVersion.
-For distributed demos, reuse the TSO sample under scripts/tso to obtain globally increasing values before calling TwoPhaseCommit.
+For distributed demos, use PD-lite (nokv pd) to obtain globally increasing values before calling TwoPhaseCommit.

-• Bootstrap helpers: scripts/run_local_cluster.sh --config raft_config.example.json builds the binaries, seeds manifests via nokv-config manifest, launches the stores declared in the config, and starts the HTTP TSO allocator when the tso block is present.
+• Bootstrap helpers: scripts/run_local_cluster.sh --config raft_config.example.json builds the binaries, seeds manifests via nokv-config manifest, launches PD-lite, and starts the stores declared in the config.

 Example (two regions)